Privacy Policy

 1. Overview

-ProcedureRadar ("we," "us," or "our") respects your privacy.
+ProcedureRadar, a registered trade name of LocalLayer AI LLC (LocalLayer AI LLC d/b/a ProcedureRadar; "we," "us," or "our"), respects your privacy.
 This Privacy Policy explains what information we collect when you use procedureradar.com (the "Service"), how we use it, and what choices you have.

 The short version: we do not collect personal health information, we do not require account creation for consumer use, and we do not sell your data.